Chapter 2: Searching

 W. Frank Steely Library subscribes to thousands of electronic journals, scholarly indexes, e-books, and many other types of online resources.
 Traditionally, libraries depended on a finding tool called the library catalog, which told you what materials the library owned and where those materials were located in the library building.
 Much the same way that our library has a larger collection compared to other libraries you may have used in the past, library discovery tools help researchers find a wider range of resources beyond the items a library owns.
 Our library discovery tool searches all of Steely Library’s resources at once.

 The “All Resources” tab is a powerful discovery tool that has two interfaces you’ll encounter.
 The first and most prominent interface is a simple search box which is accessed through the library’s homepage.
 The “All Resource’s” tab default search is commonly used in the beginning of your research.
 There is also an advanced search interface, which gives you more control over your search from the start by introducing filters you can apply.
-We’ll discuss advanced search more in subchapter 2.11.
+We’ll discuss more searching tips later in this chapter.

 Searching “All Resources” is particularly useful when you’re starting your search from a general topic or don’t have a specific source in mind.
 Try typing a few keywords or an author’s name into the simple search box and exploring what you find.